‘General Hospital’ Spoilers: Dominic Zamprogna Teases What’s Coming Up With Dante’s Return

 — General Hospital (@GeneralHospital) March 12, 2019

 As the weekly sneak peek shared on Twitter shows, Sonny will get to see Dante at some point this week.
-General Hospital spoilers suggest that there will be a lot of action involving Dante packed into just 10 episodes and fans are anxious to see what is ahead.
+General Hospital spoilers suggest that there will be a lot of action involving Dante packed into just 10 episodes, and fans are anxious to see what is ahead.

 Obviously, viewers will be especially anxious to see Dante and Lulu together again.
 He was gone when she nearly lost her life due to Ryan’s attack and fans know that the phone calls they’d had in recent months tended to be strained.
 Will Dante essentially reunite with his wife just to end their marriage or will he exit with their relationship in a good place?

-General Hospital spoilers tease that this will be an exciting return for the character of Dante and it looks like it’ll get off to an explosive start.
-Fans are buzzing over what’s ahead and can’t wait to see how it plays out over the next few weeks.
+General Hospital spoilers tease that this will be an exciting return for the character of Dante, and it looks like it’ll get off to an explosive start.
+Fans are buzzing over what’s ahead, and can’t wait to see how it plays out over the next few weeks.